webfx-project/webfx/CONTRIBUTING.md

 # How to contribute to WebFX

-Thank you so much for your wish to contribute to WebFX.
-There are many areas where help is needed, and we have listed here some suggestions, but we are open to your own suggestions too.
+Thank you so much for your wish to contribute to WebFX!
+There are many areas where help is needed, and we have listed some suggestions below, but we are also open to your own suggestions.

 ## Reporting bugs